golang/proposal/design/70257-memory-regions.md

 available for reuse.
 The first is based on the mark bits, which we'll call "full sweeping" since it's very close in semantics to the existing sweeper.
-The second is based on the escape bits, which we'll call "eager sweeping."
+The second is based on the fade bits, which we'll call "eager sweeping."

 Full sweeping of all blocks is performed each GC cycle.
 Lines that have not been marked are made available for allocation by installing